Chippalrus/GW2-CharacterAPI-PHP-Wrapper/README.md

 # Description
 This is just the *backend* of the project for a plugin that I have built ( http://chippalrus.ca/Cennette/ ) .
 This wrapper has a lack of error checking.
 This is bad. ༼ ◕д◕ ༽ I'm a terrible programmer.

-༼ ◕_◕ ༽ Other API wrappers provide a better framework, but, I do not want to include methods I wont be using from other wrappers.
+༼ ◕_◕ ༽ Other API wrappers provide a better framework, but, I do not want to include methods I wont be using.

 I disliked what GW2API web-apps was available at the time, so, I made my own.
 My focus was to share my character's Builds/Equipment via a single URL without need of registering account and to display information in a compact manner without needless information. ˶⚈Ɛ⚈˵